genexuslabs/chameleon-controls-library/src/components/edit/readme.md

 <!-- Auto Generated Below -->

 ## Overview

 A wrapper for the input and textarea elements.
 It additionally provides:
  - A placeholder for `"date"`, `"datetime-local"` and `"time"` types.
  - An action button.
-- Useful style resets
+ - Useful style resets.
+ - Support for picture formatting.
  - Support to auto grow the control when used with multiline (useful to model chat inputs).
  - An image which can have multiple states.

 ## Properties